TITLE: Blood Ties(1/2)

 127 S. Cambridge

 Scully pulled the rental car smoothly to the curb and turned off the ignition.
 Mulder sat woodenly in the passenger seat, one hand picking at the frayed edge of the shoulder belt while the fingers of the other drummed nervously on his knee.
-His eyes drifted over to Scully's window, taking in the small, two-story house, and he pressed his lips tightly together.
+His eyes drifted over to Scully's window, taking in the small, two-story house, lips pressed tightly together.
 With the cessation of the engine, the silence in the car was deafening.

-"You can do this" Scully plucked his hand from his knee and surrounded it with hers.
+"You can do this," Scully said quietly, plucking his hand from his knee and surrounding it with hers.

-Mulder let his head plop onto the seatback.
+Mulder let his head plop onto the seatback and squeezed his eyes shut.
 "You sure about that, Scully?"

 "This is much scarier, Scully."

-"What are you most afraid of?" she asked gently.
+"What are you most afraid of, Mulder?" she asked gently.

-A wry twist of his lips, and he stared at the house.
-"You mean besides another sibling rejecting me?"
+A wry twist of his lips and he stared at the townhouse.
+"You mean besides another sibling telling me I'm not wanted?"

 *No wonder you hesitate to share yourself, Mulder.
 How many times has what you've offered been thrown back in your face?*

 She stroked the palm of his hand with her thumb, saying nothing.
-She'd learned through time that nurturing Mulder's silences, not filling them with her own words, encouraged him to continue.
-Sure enough, his eyes left the building to fasten on her face..
+She'd learned through time that nurturing Mulder's silences, not killing them with her own words, encouraged him to continue.
+Sure enough, his eyes left the building to fasten on her face, exposing an openness that took her breath away.

 "I've always been somewhat of a disappointment to my parents, Scully.
 Never quite what they hoped for or needed.
 Maybe I'm afraid he's everything I'm not - and never will be."